 "The Shipwrecked Sailor" is an adventure and fable.
 "The Tale of Sinuhe" is an early patriotic epic.
-"The Eloquent Peasant", from about the same time as "Sinuhe", is something else again—like a cross between a folk tale and the bulk of Egyptian non-fictional writing which is more meditative.
+And "The Eloquent Peasant" is something else again—like a cross between a folk tale and the bulk of Egyptian non-fictional writing which is more meditative.

 These parts of the story are usually translated into poetry.
 You may take them as precursors to the Greek dialogues, or to the moral sermons of the Bible: one passage, for instance, is rendered "Do for one who may do for you, that you may cause him thus to do", nearly two millennia before Christ is reported to have delivered the Golden Rule.

 In the end, the peasant gets justice and we see Ma'at restored from the top to the bottom of society.